dconlrn/dconlrn.github.io/mlyw.md

 5. Change the theta to reduce the cost.
 6. Go back to step 2.

-##  How can we change the value of theta so that the cost is reduced across iterations?
+> How can we change the value of theta so that the cost is reduced across iterations?
-There are different ways to change the value of theta but one of the most popular ways is gradient descent.
+- There are different ways to change the value of theta but one of the most popular ways is gradient descent.

-##  When should we stop the iterations?
+> When should we stop the iterations?
-By calculating the accuracy of your model and stop it when  its satisfactory
+- By calculating the accuracy of your model and stopping it when  its satisfactory

-##      Training a logistic regression model and how to change the parameters of the model to better estimate the outcome.
+> Training a logistic regression model and how to change the parameters of the model to better estimate the outcome.

+- The cost function:
-##      (The cost function: <- is the difference between the actual values of Y and our model output or predicted values Y-hat
+> Is the difference between the actual values of Y and our model output or predicted values Y-hat

-            -A general rule for most cost functions in machine learning: The cost function is basically the error.
+- A general rule for most cost functions in machine learning:
+> - The cost function is basically the error.

-        The main objective of training in logistic regression is to change the parameters of the model so as to be the best estimation of the labels of the samples in the dataset.
+*The main objective of training in logistic regression is to change the parameters of the model so as to be the best estimation of the labels of the samples in the dataset.*

-        First: We look at the cost function and see what the relation is between the cost function and the parameters theta.
+- First: We look at the cost function and see what the relation is between the cost function and the parameters theta.

         How do we find the best weights or parameters that minimize the cost function?
         -Answer: We should calculate the minimum point of this cost function and it will show us the best parameters for our model.